noamkatzir/express.rs/load-test.md

-in order to run test on high load I use two seperated tools:
+in order to run test on high load I use two separated tools:
 1. the old ApacheBench - test only HTTP1.0 request, interesting for a lot of different connections
 2. [autocannon](https://github.com/mcollina/autocannon) - test HTTP1/1.1 with many advanced capabilities